Fitness center debuts under YMCA management

-The Oneonta Family YMCA’s new Specialty Fitness Center at Bassett Healthcare Network’s Fox Care Center has scheduled an open house Friday, and nonmembers are welcome to participate in the fitness classes for free during the remainder of the month.
+The Oneonta Family YMCA’s new Specialty Fitness Center at Bassett Healthcare Network’s Fox Care Center hosted an open house Friday, July 14, and welcomes nonmembers to participate in the fitness classes for free during the remainder of the month.

 Frank Russo, Oneonta Family YMCA executive director, said Tuesday, July 11 that he encourages the public to visit the facility at 1 Foxcare Drive, the former FoxCare Fitness, “so everyone can come and check out what’s going on.”